ecmwf/anemoi-docs/docs/contributing/documentation.rst

 .. note::

-   When trying to build the docs locally with versions of Sphinx =>8.2, an environment with Python 3.11 or greater is required.
+   To build the docs locally, you will need Python 3.11 or greater.

 Viewing the Documentation
 =========================